LelioAD/EQM/build.md

 Equitable Market Systems (EQM) is a core administration that will develop egalitarian organizations in diffrent industries and fields.

-We seek to fund our core operations through for-profit projects such as a **[sustainable social media platform.](#sustainable-social-media-platform).**
+We seek to fund our core operations through for-profit projects such as a **[sustainable social media platform.](#sustainable-social-media-platform)**

-To accomplish both for-profit and non-profit endeavors, we will need an initial team that is willing to build a company into profitability, receiving pay from the company's earnings.
+To accomplish both for-profit and non-profit endeavors, we will need an initial entrepreneurial team to build our first comapanies into profitability, receiving pay from our first earnings.

 **Administrative needs include:**